phylotastic/phylotastic/admin/first_year_report.md

    * feedback on portal mockup
 * Analysis of viewer requirements

-### Software development
+## Accomplishments: Software development

-#### Web services newly implemented for this project
+### Web services newly implemented for this project

-1.  **Find Scientific Names on webpages with GNRD** A service for finding scientific names on web pages using Global Names Recognition and Discovery
+1.  *Find Scientific Names on webpages with GNRD*.
+A service for finding scientific names on web pages using Global Names Recognition and Discovery
 ([GNRD](http://gnrd.globalnames.org/)).

-2. **Find Scientific Names on free-form text with GNRD**  A service for finding scientific names on free texts using Global Names Recognition and Discovery
+2. *Find Scientific Names on free-form text with GNRD*.
+A service for finding scientific names on free texts using Global Names Recognition and Discovery
 ([GNRD](http://gnrd.globalnames.org/)).

-3. **Resolve Scientific Names with OpenTreeOfLife**  A service for taxonomic name resolution of scientific names using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#tnrs).
+3. *Resolve Scientific Names with OpenTreeOfLife*.
+A service for taxonomic name resolution of scientific names using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#tnrs).

-4. **Resolve Scientific Names with GNR**  A service for taxonomic name resolution of scientific names using Global Names Resolver ([GNR](http://resolver.globalnames.org)).
+4. *Resolve Scientific Names with GNR*.
+A service for taxonomic name resolution of scientific names using Global Names Resolver ([GNR](http://resolver.globalnames.org)).

-5. **Get Phylogenetic trees from OpenTreeOfLife**  A service for getting Phylogenetic Trees from [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy).
+5. *Get Phylogenetic trees from OpenTreeOfLife*.
+A service for getting Phylogenetic Trees from [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy).

-6. **Get all Species from a Taxon using OpenTreeOfLife**   A service for getting all Species that belong to a particular Taxon using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy)
+6. *Get all Species from a Taxon using OpenTreeOfLife*.
+A service for getting all Species that belong to a particular Taxon using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy)

-7. **Get all Species (from a Taxon) that established in a particular country using OpenTreeOfLife and Inaturalist** A service for getting all Species (from a Taxon) that established in a particular country using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy) and [Inaturalist](http://www.inaturalist.org/pages/api+reference#get-places)
+7. *Get all Species (from a Taxon) that established in a particular country using OpenTreeOfLife and Inaturalist*.
+A service for getting all Species (from a Taxon) that established in a particular country using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy) and [Inaturalist](http://www.inaturalist.org/pages/api+reference#get-places)

-8. **Get images of a species using EOL**  A service to get image urls of a species using [EOL](http://eol.org/api).
+8. *Get images of a species using EOL*.
+A service to get image urls of a species using [EOL](http://eol.org/api).

-9. **Get Species (of a Taxon) that have genome sequence in [NCBI](http://www**ncbi.nlm.nih.gov/).
+9. **Get Species (of a Taxon) that have genome sequence in [NCBI](http://www.ncbi.nlm.nih.gov/)**.
 A service to get subset of Species that belong to a particular Taxon and have genome sequence in [NCBI](http://www.ncbi.nlm.nih.gov/books/NBK25500/#chapter1.Finding_Related_Data_Through_En).

-10. **Get lists of species**  A service to get lists of species that a user of phylotastic web application has published
+10. *Get lists of species*.
+A service to get lists of species that a user of phylotastic web application has published

-11. **Post a new list of species**  A service to insert a new list of species by a phylotastic web application user.
+11. *Post a new list of species*.
+A service to insert a new list of species by a phylotastic web application user.

-12. **Replace species of an existing list**  A service to replace the existing species objects with new species object of an existing list.
+12. *Replace species of an existing list*.
+A service to replace the existing species objects with new species object of an existing list.

-13. **Remove an existing list**  A service to remove an existing list.
+13. *Remove an existing list*.
+A service to remove an existing list.

-14. **Compare Phylogenetic Trees**  A service to compare two Phylogenetic Trees using [dendropy](http://dendropy.org/library/treecompare.html#module-dendropy.calculate.treecompare)
+14. *Compare Phylogenetic Trees*.
+A service to compare two Phylogenetic Trees using [dendropy](http://dendropy.org/library/treecompare.html#module-dendropy.calculate.treecompare)

-#### Web services registry designed and implemented for this project
+### Web services registry designed and implemented for this project

 The web services registry (http://phylo.cs.nmsu.edu:8080/WSRegistry/) supports the following functions:
 * Log in/out as user/admin.